ohmrun/pml/README.md

 # PML  (Paranthetical Markup Language)

-PML is a data format much like a language that is known and loved but not mentioned here for the same reason actors don't mention the Scotish play.
+PML is a data format much like a language that is known and loved but not mentioned here for the same reason actors don't mention the Scottish play.

 It has no lambdas but the typed definitions are convenient enough where you have generics and sum types, and quite nice indeed when you add pattern matching.